kframework/javascript-semantics/verification/README.md

 The specification `<specification.k>` essentially describes a pre-/post-condition, and it should be given as a reachability rule written in K.

-You can quickly run all the verification examples using the [Makefile](Makefile):
+You can quickly run all of the verification examples using the [Makefile](Makefile):
 ```
 $ make
 ```

-### Programs and Specifications
+### List of Programs and Specifications

-We have the following example programs to be verified:
+We have the following example programs and specifications to be verified:

 | Programs     | Source Codes                         | Specifications                                       |
 |--------------|--------------------------------------|------------------------------------------------------|